Frederick S. Litten

 Notice (10 January 2024):

 Church register entries on Maria and her paternal family, listed for the first time in my book, have been used by someone in early January 2024 to make changes to the English Wikipedia article on Maria von Trapp, without my book being mentioned.
 However, that article and other Wikipedia articles (regardless of language) concerning the historical Trapps and the adaptations of their stories still contain quite a lot of erroneous, or dubious, information.
-(A minor example: Although reference is made to the birth and baptism register in the English Wikipedia text on Maria, she was baptized as Maria Auguste, not Maria Augusta, as claimed in the text and in the info box.)
+(A minor example: Although reference is made to the birth and baptism register in the English Wikipedia text on Maria, she was baptized as Maria Auguste, not Maria Augusta as claimed in the text and in the info box.)